-The vision, objectives and outcomes of the RLTS are translated into action programmes through implementation plans and corridors plans which sit alongside and support this strategy.
+The vision, objectives and outcomes of the RLTS are translated into action programmes of projects and activities in the Implementation Plans and Corridor Plans which support this Strategy.
 Longer term initiatives are also included, where possible, to give a future view of transport planning.

-The Regional Land Transport Programme is a new legislative requirement that sits alongside the RLTS.
-The Programme sets out the priorities for projects and activities in the region with estimated timing and costs.
-The review process for the Programme is every three years and will use an agreed prioritisation tool, taking into account the strategic framework provided by the RLTS.
+The Regional Land Transport Programme prioritises the identified projects and activities in the region, along with estimated timing and costs.
+The review process for the Programme occurs every three years and will use an agreed prioritisation tool, taking into account the strategic framework provided by the RLTS.

-The most significant features identified in the strategy to be progressed through the supporting implementation documents are:
+The most significant features to be progressed through the implementation documents are:

-- Progress on the key routes of national and regional significance (including the State Highway 1 Wellington Northern Corridor Road of National Significance) - The improvement of the region's rail network, including infrastructure and rolling stock upgrades - A comprehensive programme of measures to manage the demand for travel.
+- Progress on the key routes of national and regional significance (including the State Highway 1 Wellington Road of National Significance) - The improvement of the region's rail network, including infrastructure and rolling stock upgrades - A comprehensive programme of measures to manage the demand for travel.